BrandonBui/pivIOT/README.md

 Packet Inspection for Vulnerable IOT...or pivIOT for short

 ## Usage
+Updated method...clone repository -> run execute.sh with path to file (or filename if in same directory) as an argument EX - sh execute.sh sample.json

-For now...clone the repository -> compile main.cpp -> execute output with JSON formatted PCAP file EX - ./a.out sample.json
+Old method...clone the repository -> compile main.cpp -> execute output with JSON formatted PCAP file EX - ./a.out sample.json

 *Note that parsing the JSON takes some time ~1 min or so depending on the size of the JSON file*